DEFRA/waste-tracking-service/docs/production-approval-tests.md

 # Production Approval Tests for Receipt of Waste API

-When you’ve completed developing and testing your integration, please send a test submission for each of these scenarios and note down the corresponding Global Waste Tracking ID’s so we can review.
+When you’ve completed developing and testing your integration, please send a test submission for each of these scenarios and note down the corresponding Waste Tracking ID’s so we can review.

 !!!
 Note "Sending Production Approval Tests"
     Email the corresponding Waste Tracking IDs used for each of these scenarios to: WasteTracking_Developers@defra.gov.uk.
 You can use the same Waste Tracking ID for multiple scenarios.
 You won't have a Waste Tracking ID for the error scenarios, so in this case, just advise the time tested.